 There are problems, too, arising from the role of contexts Searle’s X counts as Y in context C formula.
 Consider necessary truths, such as

+Electric charge is either positive or negative.

+Space is three-dimensional.

-electric charge is either positive or negative, space is three-dimensional, nothing can be red and green all over, every promise gives rise to a mutually correlated claim and obligation.
+Nothing can be red and green all over.

+Every promise gives rise to a mutually correlated claim and obligation.

 Philosophers of language in the middle of the century often defended contextual theories of the necessity involved in such necessary truths.
 Broadly, they held that necessary truths are in every case truths of logic.
 The propositions listed do not appear on their face to be logical truths.
 However, they each follow logically from the axioms of a certain pertinent scientific theory.
 Thus they can be converted into truths which are logical within the context of a theory.
 All necessity, they held, can in this way be reduced to logical necessity.